zmk5/zmk5.github.io/_posts/2019-07-26-ros2-tb3-ubuntu-iot.md

 &nbsp;

-### Step 7: Install Turtlebot3 ros2 Packages
+### Step 7: Install Turtlebot3 ROS 2 Packages

-Next, we are going to install the Turtlebot3 ros2 packages.
+Next, we are going to install the Turtlebot3 ROS 2 packages.
 Instructions are found [here](http://emanual.robotis.com/docs/en/popup/turtlebot3_ros2_sbc_setting/).
-These are not downloadable through the ros2 repositories yet, so you will need to compile many of these.
+These are not downloadable through the ROS 2 repositories yet, so you will need to compile many of these.
 Just a little heads up, the Micro-XRCE-DDS-Agent installation takes the longest because it will compile third party packages too.
 Everything afterwards is pretty quick.

 NOTE: The **Build LIDAR Client** installation is wrong.
 The link for the `turtlebot3_lidar.tar.bz2` driver is broken and according to [this](https://github.com/ROBOTIS-GIT/turtlebot3/issues/446#issuecomment-508293951) issue, they are attempting to fix the problem.
 In the meantime, you can use the Crystal Clemmys driver.
 The command to download that is this: